course-dprep/course-dprep-classroom-fall-2024-team-project-no-vs-code-template-team-project/src/DataPreparation/README.md

 tidyr
 gridExtra
 ```
-When they makefile is run, it will automatically download these packages.
+When the makefile is run, it will automatically download these packages.
 There is no need to do it manually.

 ## 1. Importing Data
 The data is stored in a public Google Drive folder.
 The following function will open this Google Drive folder and download the data: